mrjohnmorrow/mrjohnmorrow.github.io/work.md

 ![Me!](/images/thepapertrail.png)

 [The Paper Trail](http://the-paper-trail.com) is an online, audio-visual art project I worked on in collaboration with [The Papers](http://thepapersmusic.com).
 The Papers collected videos from all around the world via [Kickstarter](https://www.kickstarter.com/projects/1791710722/the-paper-trail-0) to go with their album, the Anyway EP.
 I worked with them to combine their music and the submitted videos to create an experience we've called a "traveling album", where you can wander the world as you listen to their music.
+It's still a work in progress so if you have issues, please file [a bug report](https://github.com/mrjohnmorrow/thepapertrail/issues/new).